 - See the comments in "ratings.php".
-Then access the "create_tables.php" to create the tables in MySQL database.
+Then access the "create_tables.php" to create the tables in MySQL or SQLite database.

-With these php files, data can be stored only in MySQL database.
+With these php files, data can be stored only in MySQL or SQLite database.

-• If the rating data are saved in MySQL database:
+• If the rating data are saved in MySQL or SQLite database:

 To create a list which ranks the score of multiple voted items, based on highest rating, perform a MySQL Select in the "rtgitems" table.
 This table stores the voted items (in "item" column), points (in "totalrate" column), and number of votes (in "nrrates" column).

-• If you want to use this Rating Script in pages that are in different folders, open the "ratings.js" file (in "ratingfiles" directory), and replace this code (line 115):
+• If you want to use this Rating Script in pages that are in different folders, and the current settings not works, open the "ratings.js" file (in "ratingfiles" directory), and replace this code:

 With this line of code (to use the absolute path to the "ratings.php" file):

-- Also, be sure to have in each page the correct path to the "ratings.css", and "ratings.js" files, included in the <head> area of the HTML code.
+- Also, be sure to have in each page the correct path to the "ratings.css", and "ratings.js" files, included in the HTML code.